Departamento-de-Engenharia-Informatica/lei-24-s2-1dl-g121/docs/sprintA/us007/01.requirements-engineering/Readme.md

-# US007 - Register vehicle's check-up
+# US007 - Register vehicle's maintenance

 ## 1. Requirements Engineering

 ### 1.1.
 User Story Description

-As an FM, I wish to register a vehicle’s check-up.
+As an VFM, I wish to register a vehicle’s maintenance.

 ### 1.2.
 Customer Specifications and Clarifications